arvind-nexus/kraftshala-docs/SetUp/learn_kraftshala.md

-# Steps to setup class.kraftshala.com on local ( windows )
+# Steps to setup Learn Plateform on local ( windows )

 ### Plateform requirements: